sistawendy/sextoy/README.md

 Because no sex toy on the market worked for me, and I've tried a wide variety of sex toys.
 I know that other trans women, and other middle-aged women, have had the same problem.

-I've decided to publish this design as open hardware because I'm doubtful that anyone can build a viable business from a design.
+I've decided to publish this design as open hardware because I'm doubtful that anyone can build a viable business from a design like this.
 Even if it's possible, I don't want the hassle of running that business.
-However, I want as many people to have a copy of this toy as cheaply as possible if they want one.
+However, I want as many people to have a copy of this toy as possible as cheaply as possible if they want one.

 # How To Use It